 A cranberry sauce recipe is pretty much a necessary item on your Thanksgiving table, right?
 I’m squeezing in a few more recipe for your table over the next week (Pumpkin Roll, anyone??), so stay tuned!

-- big strips of zest from 1 orange
+- big strips of orange zest from one orange

 - 1/2 cup orange juice